7thLucas/full-app-6a331-2915f-4760/_doc/product-overview.md

 ---

 ## Users
-- **Primary**: Musicians and music creators who want to express and share their music in a novel, visual form.
+- **Primary**: Future-forward musicians and creators who want to see their sound visualized as a living, physical 3D world.
-- **Secondary**: Creatives and hobbyists interested in generative 3D art and music visualization.
+- **Secondary**: Creatives and hobbyists drawn to generative 3D art and music visualization.

 ---